China's Fosun raises offer for Fabergé owner Gemfields

-China's Fosun International (0656.HK) has increased its offer for Fabergé owner Gemfields (GEM.L) to 256 million pounds, turning up the heat in a bid battle with the largest shareholder of the London-listed company.
+(Reuters) - China's Fosun International (0656.HK) has increased its offer for Fabergé owner Gemfields GEM.L to 256 million pounds, turning up the heat in a bid battle with the largest shareholder of the London-listed company.

 Fosun Gold, part of the acquisitive Fosun International conglomerate, said on Tuesday it had increased its offer for Gemfields to 45 pence per share from an earlier proposal of 40.85 pence per share.